 - care and support of older adults and adults with chronic illness or disAbilities

-- social, employment, financial and health consequences family/friend caregivers experience towards developing a sustainable care ‘system’
+- family care across the life course and its social, employment, financial and health consequences towards developing a sustainable care ‘system’

 - age-friendly communities and designed environments that enhance well-being.